 As an undergraduate body, we should focus on creating productive dialogues about the issues that we care about instead of supporting speakers who evoke heated, confrontational, and emotional debates.

 Event planners, administration, and students alike have to pay close attention to the speakers we invite to campus, because they set the foundation for the conversations we have.
 In the end, the main problem with Candace Owens is not that she is conservative.
 It is not that she misreads history.
 It is not that people disagree with her perspectives.
 It is not even that her opinions are controversial.

 But it is that the unproductive dialogue she promotes is in complete antithesis to the discussions we need to see on campus.
 If we truly want to make any strides toward resolving the policy issues we care about — and I think we do — we cannot continue to enable these provocative distractions from genuine discourse.

-TAMARA WURMAN is a College freshman studying Political Science and Communication.
-Her email address is firstname.lastname@example.org.
+TAMARA WURMAN is a College freshman studying Political Science and Communications.
+Her email address is email@example.com.
 She is the director of communications for Penn Democrats.
 She is also a DP associate photo editor and design associate.

 All comments eligible for publication in Daily Pennsylvanian, Inc. publications.